 The truth is, when you’ve been in business for a few years, you should be noticing some changes.
 You have a clearer idea of what you want to do.
 You have testimonials.
 Maybe you’re charging more and seeking higher-profile clients.

-Fast forward to the 21st Century: A website case study
+Fast forward to the present day: A website case study

 Recently I was talking to “Cynthia,” who had begun her business as an organizer and then a life coach serving individual clients.